Thursday, September 24, 2009

 Crellerstraße

-After a few hours of writing and pancakes at "Toronto", I realise that this is inevitably set to become one of those famous last warm days that one should better spend outdoors.
+After a few hours of writing and pancakes at “Toronto”, I realize that this is inevitably set to become one of those famous last warm days that one should really spend outdoors.
 Therefore, and despite the heavy backpack with all its books, I head out for some election scouting.
 The German federal election on Sunday is only three days away.
-A lot of posters everywhere but it would be a stretch to call it “election fever”.
-If nothing completely out of ordinary happens, Angela will gain rather substantially on her result from four years ago, right now she and her CDU has a lead of about 9-13 percent on Frank-Walter Steinmeier and his SPD.
-More interesting I find the political slogans of The Left: “Out of Afghanistan”, “Tax the rich” and the all-encompassing “Damit es im Land gerecht zugeht”.
-And of course, I just have to mention this one with a gorilla joining the fight against gentrification:
+There are posters everywhere, but it would be a stretch to call it “election fever”.
+If nothing completely out of the ordinary happens, Angela will gain rather substantially on her result from four years ago.
+Right now, she and her CDU have a lead of about 9–13 percentage points over Frank-Walter Steinmeier and his SPD.

 Labels: